SD cards/ USB storage

 **Standby use means that the button has no live Bluetooth link, is not searching for any devices and is essentially ‘asleep’.
 The button can be ‘woken up’ at any time via a button press.

-Click case apart using bottom indent.
-Allow the battery to slide out by gently pulling the two tabs highlighted below forwards.
+Click the case apart by using the bottom indent.
+Slide the battery out by gently pulling the two tabs (highlighted in the image below) forwards.
 Insert the new battery and snap the case shut.

 Wired start/stop logging switch with USB port

 There is an optional wired start/stop logging switch, with USB port, available for use with the HD2 (RLACS237).
 This can be purchased from our online store.

 The logging switch has a record button and LED, this replicates the behavior of the 'Record' LED on the front panel of the HD2 unit.
 This allows the HD2 to be fitted in the vehicle without the need for the Record LED on the box to be visible, and has a 3 m long cable giving greater flexibility for fitting options.

 To use the USB function on the wired start/stop logging switch, the scene stored in the HD2 unit will need to be edited.
 The 'Logging source' option found within the General settings (Windows, macOS) area will need to be set to 'USB drive' in the drop down list and the 'Logging mode' set to 'Manual', as shown below.
 If the 'Logging mode' is not set to 'Manual', the wired start/stop logging switch will act as an override to the selected mode.